 Liebaert Staalbouw BV drafted a preliminary design with warm air heaters at a capacity of 350 kW.
 In addition, the installation of ceiling fans was required to evenly distribute the warm air to the ground and to avoid warm air cushions below the roof.
 Schwank was commissioned to carry out a comparative study of different heating systems in order to determine the most efficient heating system.

 Liebaert decided in favour of the presented concept with insulated high efficiency tube heaters [calorSchwank].
 Due to the very high radiation efficiency of this type of product energy consumption is reduced and the carbon footprint is significantly lower than conventional warm air systems.
 With only 245 kW installed this modern system saves more than 35% in energy costs over the initially planned warm air system.
-The units are installed above each loading bay door since the largest part of the heat losses take place here.
-In order to prove the homogeneous distribution of heat within the building se- veral temperature sensors were installed at the far end of the building.
+The units are installed above each loading bay door where the largest part of the heat losses take place here In order to prove the homogeneous distribution of heat within the building se- veral temperature sensors were installed at the far end of the building.
 A BMS [Building Management System] controls the system in two independent heating zones.